Medicare Advantage Plans in Colorado

 - 29,000 enrolled in a local PPO

-Of the 63 million people eligible for Medicare in the United States, more than 26 million of them enrolled in Medicare Advantage.
+Of the 63 million people eligible for Medicare in the United States, more than 26 million enrolled in Medicare Advantage.

 How much does Medicare Advantage in Colorado cost?

-When you enroll in Medicare Advantage in Colorado, you’re still paying the Medicare Part B premium from your Social Security.
+When you enroll in Medicare Advantage in Colorado, you still pay the Medicare Part B premium from your Social Security.
 Most monthly premiums cost little or nothing.

 Besides the premium, costs vary since you’re using independent insurance companies.

 That makes it challenging to find the average cost for Medicare Advantage.
 You can gauge the average, though.

 In Colorado, the average MAPD plan is $23, with a prescription deductible of $98.
 However, expenses can vary from county to county.
 Some plans might be more expensive in Denver than in your city, so you should check your specific area.

 How much do Advantage Plans cost in Colorado?

 When can I enroll in a Medicare Advantage plan?